kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

     - [ ] specifying an existing one will put an override in place that will prevent the original from rendering and will instead render the override
   - [ ] Add an API call for updating an existing item type's various tabs / parts

+## (Deferred for later; might solve itself) SCSS Revolution

+- [ ] Identify all components which are using styles
+- [ ] Transplant those styles to partial stylesheets that are scoped to the appropriate sheet or context
+- [ ] Put more specific stuff (item-quantity inputs) below the generic stuff (all character sheet inputs in general)
+- [ ] Eliminate all local styles and keep specificity as low as possible so that module devs can override more easily
+- [ ] While in there, poke around for `!important` tags and try to kill 'em.

 ## Not Just Tidy 5e settings...
 DND5e settings as well 😱